Hoover-code/AI_Transformers/README.md

 # AI Transformers and Forecasting
-A repository for the Foresight Article - Deep Learning and Transformer Forecasting in a Retail Environment – Is it worth it?
+A repository for the Foresight Article - _Deep Learning and Transformer Forecasting in a Retail Environment – Is it worth it_?

 The repository contains files to replicate the outcomes presented in the article.
 The code is in Python Jupyter Notebooks.
 It was developed using the DARTS automated forecasting package which includes traditional simplistic forecasting models,